SignPath/website/docs/documentation/docker-signing.md

 ### Why use SignPath for container signing?

-SignPath provides the following advantages when signing for Docker Content Trust (DCT):
+SignPath provides the following advantages:

 * You can use the full power of SignPath **signing policies**, including permission, approval, and origin verification
 * You can use all **CI integration** features of SignPath
 * Configuration and policy management is **aligned with other signing methods**, such as Authenticode or Java signing
-* SignPath maintains a **full audit log** of all signing activities
+* SignPath maintains a **full audit log** of all signing activities including metadata such as the registry URL and signed image tag
+* You can **sign multiple images in a single signing request**, making audits/reviews of multi-image releases a lot easier

+For _cosign_, there are additional specific advantages:

+* You can **authenticate automated build systems instead of individual developers** and leverage origin verification for CI systems that do not support cosign workload identities (currently only Github and Gitlab in their SaaS offerings)
+* You can use your own key material and **keep your signature data private** without having to operate an own Fulcio certificate authority system

 For _Notary v1 / Docker Content Trust (DCT)_, there are additional specific advantages: